damidBind

 Loading data

-dataset is derived from the binding of Bsh in L4 and L5 neurons of the
+The dataset is derived from the binding of Bsh in L4 and L5 neurons of

-Drosophila melanogaster lamina (Xu
+the Drosophila melanogaster lamina (Xu

 et al, 2024), truncated to chromosome 2L.
 The raw data

-was processed using damidseq_pipeline
+was processed using damidseq_pipeline and peaks called

-(see the publication Methods for more
+using find_peaks (see the publication Methods for more

 details).